AerGameChannel/AntiScam-Bot/README.md

 ## Token

-After downloading bot, open the `config.json` file.
+After downloading bot, create .env file and fill it.
 It should look like this:
-`{ "TOKEN": "<Put bot token here>" }`
+TOKEN=**TOKEN**

-Replace `<Put bot token here>` with your bot token.
+Replace `__TOKEN__` with your bot token.

 ## Filter

-Your filter is located in `filter.txt` file.
+Your filter is located in `filter.json` file.
 You can easily edit it.
-Just don't forget to separate every keyword with `,` :)
+Just extends the filter array :)